ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Changes of Terms of Service

-As described above, a client can indicate its agreement with the CA's terms of service by setting the "terms-of-service-agreed" field in its account object to "true".
+As described above, a client can indicate its agreement with the CA's terms of service by setting the "termsOfServiceAgreed" field in its account object to "true".

 If the server has changed its terms of service since a client initially agreed,